-Net cash used in operating activities was \$4.0 million for the 13 weeks ended May 1, 2021, compared to cash provided by operating activities of \$31.3 million for the corresponding period of fiscal year 2020, a change of approximately \$35.3 million.
-The decrease in our cash flows from operating activities is primarily the result of an increase in inventories and the payment of accrued expenses.
-These decreases were partially offset by higher net income in the 13 weeks ended May 1, 2021 compared to the corresponding period of fiscal year 2020.
+Net cash used in operating activities was \$67.8 million for the 26 weeks ended July 31, 2021, compared to cash provided by operating activities of \$145.8 million for the corresponding period of fiscal year 2020, a change of approximately \$213.6 million.
+The decrease in our cash flows from operating activities was primarily the result of our buildup of inventory during the first half of fiscal 2021.
+We focused on rebuilding our inventory during the first half of fiscal 2021 after experiencing strong demand throughout the pandemic while also encountering supply chain disruptions at the same time.

-Net cash used in investing activities was \$5.6 million for the 13 weeks ended May 1, 2021 compared to \$5.9 million for the corresponding period of fiscal year 2020.
-For the 13 weeks ended May 1, 2021, we incurred capital expenditures with respect to construction of new stores and refurbishment of existing stores.
+Net cash used in investing activities was \$17.9 million for the 26 weeks ended July 31, 2021 compared to \$12.0 million for the corresponding period of fiscal year 2020.
+For the 26 weeks ended July 31, 2021, we incurred capital expenditures related to the construction of new stores and the refurbishment of existing stores.

-Net cash provided by financing activities was \$3.8 million for the 13 weeks ended May 1, 2021, compared to net cash used in financing activities of \$5.0 million for the corresponding period of fiscal year 2020.
-During the 13 weeks ended May 1, 2021, we had an increase in bank overdrafts of \$6.1 million.
-For the 13 weeks ended May 2, 2020, we repaid \$4.0 million principal outstanding on our term loan.
+Net cash provided by financing activities was \$22.8 million for the 26 weeks ended July 31, 2021, compared to net cash used in financing activities of \$123.1 million for the corresponding period of fiscal year 2020.
+During the 26 weeks ended July 31, 2021, we had an increase in borrowings under our revolving line of credit.
+During the 26 weeks ended August 1, 2020, we repaid \$14.0 million principal outstanding on our term loan and \$113.2 million on our revolving line of credit.

-We had no outstanding debt as of May 1, 2021.
+As of July 31, 2021, \$37.1 million was outstanding under the revolving credit facility.
 We maintain a \$250.0 million revolving credit facility.
 Borrowings under our revolving credit facility are subject to a borrowing base calculation.
-Our revolving credit facility is governed by an amended and restated credit agreement with a consortium of banks led by Wells Fargo Bank, National
+Our revolving credit facility is governed by an amended and restated credit agreement with a consortium of banks led by Wells Fargo Bank, National Association.

-Association.
 The revolving credit facility matures on May 23, 2023.
-As of May 1, 2021, we had \$190.1 million available for borrowing, subject to certain borrowing base restrictions, and \$1.9 million in stand-by commercial letters of credit.
+As of July 31, 2021, we had \$186.0 million available for borrowing, subject to certain borrowing base restrictions, and \$1.9 million in stand-by commercial letters of credit.

 Borrowings under our revolving credit facility bear interest based on either, at our option, the base rate or LIBOR, in each case plus an applicable margin.
 The base rate is the higher of (1) Wells Fargo's prime rate, (2) the federal funds rate (as defined in the credit agreement) plus 0.50% and (3) the one-month LIBOR (as defined in the credit agreement) plus 1.00%.
-The applicable margin for loans under the revolving credit facility, which varies based on the average daily availability, ranges from 0.25% to 0.75% per year for base rate loans and from 1.25% to 1.75% per year for LBOR loans.
+The applicable margin for loans under the revolving credit facility, which varies based on the average daily availability, ranges from 0.25% to 0.75% per year for LIBOR loans.